NautilusTrader

 Overview

 The blockchain adapter ingests DeFi data from EVM chains and exposes it through the NautilusTrader data model.
-It combines three services:
+It uses three backends:

-• HyperSync for high-throughput historical blocks and contract logs.
+• HyperSync: high-throughput historical blocks and contract logs.
+See the Envio HyperSync docs for query shape, pagination, and tuning.

-• HTTP RPC for contract calls, Multicall reads, and final on-chain state hydration.
+• HTTP RPC: contract calls, Multicall reads, and final on-chain state hydration.

-• Postgres for optional durable cache state, pool metadata, decoded events, and snapshots.
+• Postgres: optional durable cache state, pool metadata, decoded events, and snapshots.

 Core primitives